Isaac Rice (businessman): Life and career

+Rice was born in Wachenheim, Bavaria, in 1850.
+When he was six years old, he emigrated to the United States with his mother, brother, and sister in 1856.
+They settled in Milwaukee, where his father, Maier Rice, was already established in business.
+Several years later, the family moved to Philadelphia, where his father worked as a teacher of languages.

-Rice was born in Wachenheim, Bavaria in 1850, the son of Mayer Rice and Fanny Sohn Rice.
-He emigrated to the United States with his mother in 1856.
-He was educated at the Central High School in Philadelphia and at nineteen he was sent to Paris, where he studied music for three years.
+Rice was educated at Central High School in Philadelphia and at nineteen he was sent to Paris, where he studied music for three years.
 While there he sent stories to the Philadelphia newspapers for printing.
 In 1868 he moved to England, where he became a teacher of music and languages.
 On his return to America a year later he moved to New York City and practiced music before going back to school to become a lawyer.
 After graduating from Columbia College Law School in 1880 he practiced law for the rest of the decade.

 In the practice of law he became more aware of and involved in the transportation business, mainly in the expanding railroad empires and their multiplying legal imbroglios.
 He was regarded in his time as one of the ablest specialists in railroad law in the United States, and held large investments in several lines, including the Philadelphia and Reading Railroad and Reading Railroad.

 He was invited to start a publishing company by some associates in the music printing societies.
 In the 1890s he was looking to move and diversify and possibly invest early in emerging companies with a potential for growth.
 In 1892 he bailed out the bankrupt Electro-Dynamic Company in partnership with its proprietor, William Woodnut Griscom.
 He became the first president of The Forum magazine, and later the Electric Storage Battery Co. (later Exide) in 1897.

 Some of the numerous other companies Rice organized or was involved in included the Electric Vehicle Company, Car Lighting and Power Company, American Casein Company, and the Consolidated Rubber Tire Company.